dannycab/phy482msu_s2020/assignments/homework7.md

 1. Find an expression for the accumulating charge density as a function of time.
 2. Determine the electric field at a distance $s$ from the $z$-axis as a function of time in all of space.
-3. Determine the magnetic field in all of space due to the volume current and the accumulating charge.
-4. Discuss your results in the context of conservation of energy.
+3. Discuss your results in the context of conservation of energy.
 Which aspects of the energy are increasing/decreasing?
 What are you defining as the region of interest?

 ## 3. Charging Capacitor